somatish/vite-project/README.md

 * AI integration using Google Gemini API
 * Responsive UI design and modern frontend development

-## Future Enhancements
+## Future Upscalling

-* Profile Picture Upload
+* Converting into a full MERN Stack project.
+* Adding a hardware device like smartwatch to track the activities and automatically update into the app.
-* Weekly and Monthly Analytics Dashboard
+* Monthly Analytics Dashboard
-* Fitness Progress Visualization
 * Advanced AI Nutrition Recommendations
-* Cloud Database Deployment
-* Multi-device Synchronization

 ## Author